Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Focused Sprint**

-    When you take the Dash Action (or as a bonus action) on your turn, Difficult Terrain doesn’t cost you extra movement for the rest of that turn, and attacks of opportunity have disadvantage against you.
+    When you take the Dash Action (or as a bonus action) on your turn, Difficult Terrain doesn’t cost you extra movement for the rest of that turn, and attacks of opportunity have :d20-disadv: **Disdvantage** against you.

 ### Spell Sniper
 *4th-level Feat*